The 3 Levels of Performance Conversations

 I find a sporting analogy makes it really clear…

-During a match or competition, a coach might be saying ‘watch the defender’, ‘keep your eye on the ball’, ‘stay focused’ and so on.
+During a match or competition, a coach might be saying ‘watch the defender’, ‘keep your eye on the ball’, ‘stay focused’, and so on.

-For your managers this means giving plenty of ‘in the moment’ feedback.
-This might be specific praise for a piece of work well done.
-Or a short private discussion immediately following a situation where a team member’s behaviour had a negative impact on others.
-It might be an email thanking someone for turning up early.
-It might be a short phone call when a deadline is missed, to ascertain if there is a real problem to be addressed.
-The more ‘in the moment’ feedback there is, the fewer long-term problems will develop, and the more likely the team is to perform well.
+For managers this means giving plenty of ‘in the moment’ feedback.
+This might be specific praise for a piece of work well done, or a short private discussion immediately following a situation where a team member’s behaviour had a negative impact on others.
+It might be an email thanking someone for turning up early, or it might be a short phone call when a deadline is missed, to ascertain if there is a real problem to be addressed.

-LEVEL 2 – ‘POST MATCH DEBRIEF’
+‘POST MATCH DEBRIEF’ | LEVEL TWO

 After a match or competition, a coach might help you reflect on what happened, what went well, where to focus your development effort in the next few weeks, and what you can learn from the experience.

-For your managers, this is the classic ‘1-2-1’ conversation.
-It’s often about projects, budgets, delivery, case-work and so on.
-But it’s NOT a project management meeting, it’s about performance.
-What has gone well in the last few weeks, what can be learnt?
-What went wrong, what can be learnt?
-Are there immediate capability or development needs that are hindering performance?
-Are working relationships going well?
-Are there other matters, well-being for example – that might be important to explore now?
-This conversation is the life blood of a high performing organisation.
+The ‘post match debrief’ conversation is the life blood of a high performing organisation.
 It happens like clockwork on a well-understood frequency.
 Ironically, because it works so well, the value of the ongoing conversations may not be explicitly recognised by some employees.
 It can come as a shock when employees move to an organisation lacking such habits, to find that there are not regular check-ins, and that performance is not really managed at all.

-LEVEL 3 – ‘WIN THE LEAGUE, BE ON THE PODIUM’
+‘WIN THE LEAGUE, BE ON THE PODIUM’ | LEVEL THREE

 When we explain the 3 levels of performance conversations using this analogy, most managers quickly see the differences, and understand why trying to have all three conversations at the same time would be deeply confusing.
 It’s why we know that simply ‘abandoning appraisals’ does not create the shift in performance that many leaders hope for.